The A-Team: Connections to the Vietnam War

 As a back story, the members of the A-Team were originally members of the 5th Special Forces Group during the Vietnam War.
 In the episode "Bad Time on the Border", Lieutenant Colonel John "Hannibal" Smith called them "ex-Green Berets".
 Their commanding officer Colonel Morrison ordered them to rob the Bank of Hanoi to help end the war.
 They succeeded, but on their return to base four days after the end of the war, they discovered that Morrison had been killed by the enemy and his headquarters burned down, destroying the proof that the A-Team were acting under orders.
 They were arrested, and imprisoned at Fort Bragg, from which they quickly escaped before trial.

-An article in the New Statesman (UK) published shortly after the premiere of The A-Team in the United Kingdom, characterized it as an idealization of the Vietnam War, and an example of the war slowly becoming accepted and assimilated into American culture.
+An article in the UK news magazine the New Statesman published shortly after the premiere of The A-Team in the United Kingdom, characterized it as an idealization of the Vietnam War, and an example of the war slowly becoming accepted and assimilated into American culture.